How to Give Feedback to Colleagues: Examples, Tips, and Tricks

 9. Look for people with growth mindsets

 People with growth mindsets are invaluable to organizations.
-They believe feedback is crucial to their jobs and a winning strategy for improving their skills.
+They believe feedback and a winning strategy for improving their skills are crucial to their jobs.
 And the good news is they're usually easy to spot during recruitment processes.

-  To support their growth, make sure they constantly have access to training sessions and other developmental opportunities.
+To support their growth, ensure they constantly have access to training sessions and other developmental opportunities.

 And now, let's take a look at some examples encompassing everything you've learned so far.
-They're sure to make your life easier the next time you're asked to offer your perspective.
+They will make your life easier the next time you're asked to provide your feedback.

 Lara, the advertising hotshot

 I'm giving feedback to: Lara Johnson, Campaign Manager